Diverse Subset Selection via Norm-Based Sampling and Orthogonality: INTRODUCTION

 The subset selection problem is closely related to active learning, which involves gradually selecting unlabeled examples for annotation during the learning process.
-While gradual annotation has benefits, subset selection is the special case where all the samples to be annotated must be selected at once, all together.
-Subset selection poses several challenges.
-Firstly, determining the criteria for selecting informative examples is non-trivial, as it requires balancing various factors, such as diversity, relevance, and coverage of the data distribution.
-Subset selection based on simple criteria such as uncertainty, entropy, and margin between the highest scores has been demonstrated to be ineffective.
-Moreover, it has been shown that many methods proposed for subset selection fail to outperform random choice, particularly when a very small set of examples is chosen \cite{hacohen2022active,chen2022making,guo2022deepcore}.
+Unlike active learning, unsupervised subset selection focuses on scenarios in which the entire set of samples to be annotated must be decided all at once.
+This single-shot approach poses several challenges.
+Specifically, identifying informative samples requires balancing criteria such as diversity, relevance, and coverage of the data distribution, which is far from trivial.
+Techniques based on simple heuristics such as uncertainty, entropy, or margin between the highest scores have been demonstrated to be ineffective for extremely small subsets.
+Moreover, many methods proposed for subset selection have failed to outperform random sampling, particularly when a very small set of examples is chosen to be annotated \cite{hacohen2022active,chen2022making,guo2022deepcore}.